triloy8/ragfeed-rs/README.md

 - The code uses `sqlx::query!()` macros.
 At build time, either:
   - Provide a reachable `DATABASE_URL` so sqlx can validate queries, or
   - Use sqlx offline mode with a generated `sqlx-data.json` (not included in repo).
+  - Online build note: ensure the target database is alive and migrated before building, as sqlx validates against the live schema

 ## Installation